aneasystone/github-trending/README.md

 ## Javascript

+* 【2023-09-25】[BrowserBox / BrowserBox](https://github.com/BrowserBox/BrowserBox) - 🌀 BrowserBox is Web application virtualization via zero trust remote browser isolation and secure document gateway technology.
+Embed secure unrestricted webviews on any device in a regular webpage.
+Multiplayer embeddable browsers, open source!
+* 【2023-09-25】[Significant-Gravitas / AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - An experimental open-source attempt to make GPT-4 fully autonomous.
+* 【2023-09-25】[ashutosh1919 / masterPortfolio](https://github.com/ashutosh1919/masterPortfolio) - 🔥 The Complete Customizable Software Developer Portfolio Template which lets you showcase your work and provides each and every detail about you as Software Developer.
 * 【2023-09-24】[sunlabuiuc / TextbookKG](https://github.com/sunlabuiuc/TextbookKG) - Knowledge Graph Generation for Any PDFs
 * 【2023-09-24】[AalianKhan / mushroom-strategy](https://github.com/AalianKhan/mushroom-strategy) - A strategy to automatically generate a dashboard using mushroom cards
 * 【2023-09-22】[Tencent / LightDiffusionFlow](https://github.com/Tencent/LightDiffusionFlow) - This extension is developed for AUTOMATIC1111's Stable Diffusion web UI that provides import/export options for parameters.